Share this article

 Why a Nursing Education Matters

 In the coming years, employers will continue to depend on educated, qualified nurses to meet the country’s health care demands.
-Employment of nurses is projected to grow 9% through the end of the decade, according to the BLS.
-The increase, the agency reports, is due to multiple factors:
+The increased demand:

 • An aging population that requires more medical services than younger Americans